willymcallister/willymcallister.github.io/_articles/basic-quantities.md

 ![Current flow]({{ site.baseurl }}{% link i/2current_flow.svg %}){: .centered :}

+{% capture summary %}Current direction and NEETS{% endcapture %}
+{% capture details %}
 This definition of current direction often causes confusion.
 It is opposite the direction electrons move.
 There are some training programs (for example the U.S. Navy NEETS program) that use the convention where current flow is defined as electron motion, but we don't use that here at Spinning Numbers, nor does most of the electrical engineering world.
 More on this later when we talk about [conventional current direction]({{ site.baseurl }}{% link _videos/conventional-current.md %}).
+{% endcapture %}{% include details.html %}

 Since current is the amount of charge passing through a boundary in some period of time, it can be expressed in general terms using this notation from calculus,

 $i = \dfrac{dq}{dt}$

+The term "electric current" was first used by André-Marie Ampère.
+The symbol for current is '$i$'.
+It comes from the first letter of the French phrase *intensité du courant électrique*.

 <details>
 <summary>What does the $d$ mean?</summary>